TezBaydu/Milestone-Project-1-Band/README.md

 ### Credits

 - Council Culture
-    * Music by band Council Culture
+    * Music by band Council Culture.
+        * Music created as a result of project.
         * Watch this space!

 - Terry Downs